ShadowMitia/algorithm-archive/contents/computus/computus.md

 For this reason, before discussing the algorithm, itself, we must first introduce both calendar systems.
 The Gregorian (solar) calendar has been created to mark Earth's full revolution around the Sun, which is approximately 365.2425 days.
 Unfortunately, days are based on the Earth's rotation about its axis, not its revolution around the Sun, so the number of days in a year is not an integer number (such as 365).
-This discrepancy has actually lead to a large number of calendar systems, including one invented by Gauss, himself {{ "standish2004" | cite }}.
+This discrepancy has actually lead to a large number of calendar systems, including one invented by Gauss, himself {{#cite standish2004}}.
 Before the Gregorian calendar, there was another correction made from an old Roman calendar to set the days in a year to be 365.25 days.
 This was called the Julian calendar.
 From there, the Julian calendar was further corrected to the Gregorian calendar with 365.2425 days.